NoamanKhalil/Frei/Frei/default.md

 Hi.
-Welcome to Freewrite :).
+Welcome to Frei :).

 Plz read this guide.